How do we cope with political uncertainty?

 An example of political explanations which can make us feel certain about our view, but are unhelpful, are those that have emerged from adopting the blame game.
 Blaming others for aspects of life you feel to be unjust, to avoid having to think about things a bit more, is a tried and tested technique to gain certainty.
 Actually we don’t just blame others; we blame quite abstract political concepts such as lack of democracy or abundance of patriarchy.
 We even blame events for being the simple reason certain things occur.
 The people, events or concepts we blame may not be totally blameless but they may not be the only explanation as to why things are as they are.

-When we have identified a certain explanation for an injustice, be it immigrants, the Labour Party or the EU, (some are more encompassing than others) we feel empowered by knowing we have the answer.
+When we have identified a certain explanation for an injustice, be it immigrants, the political parties, certain politicians or the EU, (some are more encompassing than others) we feel empowered by knowing we have the answer.
 That in turn makes us feel good.
 Again the problems arise when the explanation is adopted as a truth rather than a belief.
 Beliefs can be challenged.
 Truths cannot.
 If our beliefs cannot be challenged because we adopt them as truths, our political beliefs remain stagnant.
 If we surround ourselves only by political groups and echo chambers that reinforce these stagnant beliefs, no new ways of looking at things or adaptations of ideas can occur.

 Living in the Past